exercism/javascript/concepts/closures/about.md

   const oneLess = two - 1;
 }

-// This throws an error, because oneLess is not defined outside of the previous inner lexical scope console.log(oneLess);
+// This throws an error because oneLess is not defined outside of the previous inner lexical scope console.log(oneLess);
 ```